adzcai/rlbook/book/mdps.md

 can do this by working backwards in time using **dynamic programming** (DP).

-:::{prf:algorithm} DP algorithm to compute an optimal policy in a finite-horizon MDP
+:::{prf:definition} DP algorithm to compute an optimal policy in a finite-horizon MDP
 :label: pi_star_dp

 **Base case.** At the end of the episode (time step $H-1$), we can't